 Many people pay through the nose for work they really should be doing themselves.
 If you think you’ve been overcharged, these tips might help:

-Hint: getting angry and yelling won't help if you think you've been overcharged by mechanic.
-These other tips will: https://www.citizensadvice.org.uk/consumer/buying-or-repairing-a-car/problems-with-a-car-repair/
+Hint: getting angry and yelling won’t help if you think you’ve been overcharged by mechanic.
+Try some of these handy tips from The Citizens Advice Bureau

-Finally, consider buying an extended car warranty to protect yourself against the things you can’t fix yourself.
-The peace of mind of an extended warranty can make owning your dream car a more comfortable experience.
-Contact us on 0800 001 4990 today for a quote, or enter your registration in the box above.
+Remember its worth considering buying a car warranty if you haven’t already to protect yourself against the things that you can’t fix yourself.
+The peace of mind of an extended car warranty can make owning your dream car a much more comfortable experience.
+Contact us on 0800 001 4990 or start a car warranty quote.